aphichat/deployments/README.md

 ## Serverpilot

-Make sure to have the repositories folder in /srv/users/<user>/apps/repositories.
+Make sure to have the repositories folder in `/srv/users/<user>/apps/repositories`.

+Clone this repository into your repositories folder
+`$ git clone git@github.com:aphichat/deployments.git /srv/users/<user>/apps/repositories`

 Use this command when theres no --bare repo on the staging|production server.
 `$ sh serverpilot.sh -repository <repository> -branch <staging|production>`

 Now we want to add the remote to our local repo to do git push <staging|master>
 `$ git remote add <staging|production> <user>@<host>:/srv/users/<user>/apps/repositories/<repository>.git`

 All setup, deploy using this command
 `$ git push <staging|production> <branch>`

 Sources